Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/New-AzureRmDataLakeStoreItem.md

 ```

 ### -IfFileExists
 If the file or folder exists, it should be overwritten.
-If Overwrite is passed then item is created without promptIf fail is passed then it fails without any prompt
+If Overwrite is passed then item is created without prompt.
+If fail is passed then it fails without any prompt.
 ```yaml
 Type: FileExists
 Parameter Sets: (All)